 The Penguins obtained future Hall of Fame defenseman Tim Horton from the New York Rangers in the NHL Intra-league draft on June 8, 1971.
 Horton played in 44 games for the Penguins during the 1971-72 season.
 He was traded to the Sabres during the following offseason, where he played the final two seasons of his career.

-The NHL Amateur draft held in Montreal on June 8, 1972, and the expansion New York Islanders used the first overall pick to select Billy Harris.
+The NHL Amateur draft was held in Montreal on June 8, 1972, and the expansion New York Islanders used the first overall pick to select Billy Harris.
 The Atlanta Flames, the other expansion team in 1972, selected Jacques Richard with the second pick.
 Some of the most notable names to get picked in the first round included Steve Shutt (Canadiens), Bill Barber (Flyers), and Phil Russell (Chicago Blackhawks).

 On June 8, 1976, Johnny Bower, Bill Quackenbush, and builders William Wirtz, Jack Gibson, and Philip Ross were announced as the next inductees into the Hockey Hall of Fame.

 The memorable NHL Entry Draft of 1983 was held on this date in Montreal.
 The St. Louis Blues did not participate after the league rejected their sale and relocation to Saskatoon, Saskatchewan.

 The Minnesota North Stars used the first overall pick to take Brian Lawton.
 After the Hartford Whalers selected Sylvain Turgeon second, the Islanders grabbed Pat LaFontaine with the third pick.
 The Red Wings were disappointed as they were big on LaFontaine, but they did pretty good by selecting Steve Yzerman at number four.
 Other well-known names taken in the first round include Tom Barrasso (Sabres), Russ Courtnall (Maple Leafs), Cam Neely (Canucks), Dave Gagner (Rangers), and Jeff Beukeboom (Oilers).

 Jacques Demers of the Red Wings won his second straight Jack Adams Award, on June 8, 1988, for being voted as the NHL’s top coach.
 To this day, he is still the only coach to win this award in back-to-back seasons.